aave/aave-utilities/README.md

 const lendingPool = new LendingPool(provider, {
   LENDING_POOL: lendingPoolAddress,
-  REPAY_WITH_COLLATERAL_ADAPTER: repayWithCollateralAddress,
   SWAP_COLLATERAL_ADAPTER: swapCollateralAdapterAddress,
   WETH_GATEWAY: wethGatewayAddress,
 });

 /*
-- @param `user` //The ethereum address that will liquidate the position
+- @param `user` The ethereum address that will liquidate the position
-- @param @optional `flash` //If the transaction will be executed through a flasloan(true) or will be done directly through the adapters(false).
+- @param @optional `flash` If the transaction will be executed through a flasloan(true) or will be done directly through the adapters(false).
 Defaults to false
-- @param `fromAsset` //The ethereum address of the asset you want to swap
+- @param `fromAsset` The ethereum address of the asset you want to swap
-- @param `fromAToken` //The ethereum address of the aToken of the asset you want to swap
+- @param `fromAToken` The ethereum address of the aToken of the asset you want to swap
-- @param `toAsset` //The ethereum address of the asset you want to swap to (get)
+- @param `toAsset` The ethereum address of the asset you want to swap to (get)
-- @param `fromAmount` //The amount you want to swap
+- @param `fromAmount` The amount you want to swap
-- @param `toAmount` //The amount you want to get after the swap
+- @param `toAmount` The amount you want to get after the swap
-- @param `maxSlippage` //The max slippage that the user accepts in the swap
+- @param `maxSlippage` The max slippage that the user accepts in the swap
-- @param @optional `permitSignature` //A permit signature of the tx.
+- @param @optional `permitSignature` A permit signature of the tx.
 Only needed when previously signed (Not needed at the moment).
-- @param `swapAll` //Bool indicating if the user wants to swap all the current collateral
+- @param `swapAll` Bool indicating if the user wants to swap all the current collateral
-- @param @optional `onBehalfOf` //The ethereum address for which user is swaping.
+- @param @optional `onBehalfOf` The ethereum address for which user is swaping.
 It will default to the user address
-- @param @optional `referralCode` //Integrators are assigned a referral code and can potentially receive rewards.
+- @param @optional `referralCode` Integrators are assigned a referral code and can potentially receive rewards.
 It defaults to 0 (no referrer)
-- @param @optional `useEthPath` //Boolean to indicate if the swap will use an ETH path.
-Defaults to false */ const txs = await lendingPool.swapCollateral({
+- @param @optional `useEthPath` Boolean to indicate if the swap will use an ETH path.
+Defaults to false */ const txs: EthereumTransactionTypeExtended[] = await lendingPool.swapCollateral( {
     user,
     flash,
     fromAsset,
     fromAToken,
     toAsset,
     fromAmount,
     toAmount,
     maxSlippage,
     permitSignature,
     swapAll,
     onBehalfOf,
     referralCode,
     useEthPath,
-});
+  },
+);

 // Submit transaction(s) as shown in Transaction Methods header
 ```